cannarin025/DJdownloader/readme.md

 ```

 # Known Bugs:
-The error: `IndexError: tuple index out of range` is thrown when `pyinstaller ./djdownloader.py` is a Python 3.10 error with the following [solution](https://www.example.com).
+The error: `IndexError: tuple index out of range` can be thrown when `pyinstaller ./djdownloader.py` is run.
+This is a Python 3.10 error with the following [solution](https://www.example.com).
 To fix this error, open `C:\Python310\Lib\dis.py` and create a new line after line 431 with `extended_arg = 0` such that the code reads:

 ```py